gdgkirkley/secondary-characters/src/pages/get-involved/auditions/index.md

 **Requirements:**

 Choose a musical theatre song to sing.
 Video must show your whole body, with quality audio and live or digital accompaniment.
+Familiarize yourself with our audition guide provided at the top of this page.

 Please submit your video audition and fill out our online audition form using the following link.
+Break a leg!

    [Submit Audition](https://forms.gle/q5Wy6r4JMA3VNDEL8)

 **\*Please read the following inportant dates and information regarding the rehearsal and production schedule.**

-**Rehearsal Schedule:**

-**Location**: 45530 Spadina Avenue, Players Guild Hall, Chilliwack\
-**Rehearsal Dates and Times**:\
-May-August 2023\
-Three days a week (times and days TBD)

-*Note that not all cast members will be required on all rehearsal days/times.*

-**Production Schedule:**

-**Location**: Chilliwack Cultural Centre, Rotary Hall Theatre\
-**Dates and Times**: July 27-August 6, 2023  (9 shows)

-\*Cast are expected to be available for ALL dates unless previously discussed with director at auditions.